jonas-schmitt/evostencils/README.md

 ## What is G3P and how is it related to Multigrid?

 Grammar-Guided Genetic Programming (G3P) is a class of metaheuristic algorithms that construct programs based on the principle of natural evolution.
 G3P represents each program as a derivation tree, whose structure adheres to the rules of a formal grammar.
-To utilize G3P for the automated design of Multigrid (MG), EvoStencils formulates the rules of constructing a MG method in the form of a context-free grammar.
+To utilize G3P for the automated design of MG, EvoStencils formulates the rules of constructing a MG method in the form of a context-free grammar.
 Each derivation tree that results from the application of these rules thus represents a unique sequence of MG operations that operates on the given hierarchy of discretizations.

 <img src="https://user-images.githubusercontent.com/5746840/212946312-8d8ff9a5-2999-4f20-8914-ac679bd6ce9e.svg" width="100%">